 06. Blending and sharpening tools

 After gaining an understanding of the abilities and limitations of each pencil, you can then investigate further with blending tools and erasers for different effects.
 A blending tool can be anything you can use to add texture to your graphite marks.

 The most obvious tool you have already to hand: your fingers!
 Other blending tools you can potentially use include tortillions, blending stumps, paper, cloth, cotton wool, make-up wipes, chamois, paper towels, paper tissue, paintbrushes, and probably a dozen other things we haven't thought of.

 Blending stumps are made from tightly wound paper, formed into a stick and sanded at both ends to create points.
 Used ideally to create gradations and half-tones, the sanded area is ideal for blending while the point (ideally kept clean) is best used to blend light-toned areas.
 Unlike fingers, blending stumps leave no oily smears.

 Blending tortillons are made from rolled, loose-fibre paper and are pointed at one end.
 The softer paper texture of blending tortillons gives a different blending texture to stumps, and they can be used to push colour and soften pencil edges.

 Be warned, though: attempting the use of blending tools too early can look smudgy and amateurish, so don't rush into this.
 You also need to keep your pencils sharp.
 And while a pencil sharpener is fine when you're just using a pencil to write with, for drawing we'd suggest you're better off using a scalpel or craft knife.

-Unlike standard office erasers, kneaded erasers are dry and don’t smudge or leave flaked residue.
+Unlike standard office erasers, kneaded erasers (or putty rubbers) are dry and don’t smudge or leave flaked residue.
 Their softness makes them ideal on sketching paper with a lot of ‘tooth’.
 These erasers can also be formed into points for picking out highlights in eyes and hair.